PalamaraLab/PrepareDecoding/README.md

 - Update [RELEASE_NOTES.md](RELEASE_NOTES.md)
 - Update permalink to the notebook in [PyPI_README.md](PyPI_README.md)
 - Push changes and check that all [GitHub workflows](https://github.com/PalamaraLab/PrepareDecoding/actions) pass
-- Tag the commit in Git using syntax `vX.Y`
+- Tag the commit in Git using syntax `vX.Y.Z`
 - Make a release on GitHub, which should trigger a new build that will upload Python wheels to PyPI